microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 *Author's Note:* This section is intended to establish a common baseline for magical items.
 Gamemasters are encouraged to customize or even ignore this section as needed to fit their setting.

 Magical items can be broadly divided into two categories: Active and Passive.
 Active magical items require some action on the part of the character to make use of their magical effects, while passive items provide their effect at all times.
-Using an active item may require a skill check of some sort, and may sometimes consume HP in the same fashion spellcasting does.
+Using an active item may require a skill check of some sort, and may require the character to expend MP in the same fashion spellcasting does.

 ### Common Active Items:

 **Staves:** The main tool of a spellcaster, the staff is a focus used to harness magical energy.
 Spellcasters usually require a staff to cast a spell.
 Staves may also contain one or more spells that the caster would not normally have access to; these spells can only be cast while wielding the staff.
 Spellcasters can create these at 9th level.

 **Rods:** Usually employed for easier metamagic, rods may contain a single spell or magical effect.
-This spell can be cast by anyone for the appropriate HP cost, but non-spellcasting characters do so at +2 or more to the difficulty.
+This spell can be cast by anyone for the appropriate MP cost, but non-spellcasting characters do so at +2 or more to the difficulty.
 Rods with a metamagic effect may be used in tandem with staves when casting a spell.
 Spellcasters can create these at 5th level.

 **Wands:** Sometimes described as "magic-in-a-stick", a wand contains a single spell and a set number of charges.
 While there are charges left, any character may use the wand to cast the contained spell at the expense of a charge.
-Wands can be recharged, but usually require a significant HP cost for each charge.
+Wands can be recharged, but usually require a significant MP cost for each charge.
 Spellcasters can create these at 5th level.

 **Potions:** A single-use magical item, potions are a bottled magical liquid.
 When consumed, a potion confers a magical effect on the character that drank it.
 Spellcasters can create these at 3rd level.